This post may contain affiliate links. Please read our disclosure policy.

 Special Christmas Eve Dinner

 For quite a few years I made a variety of food for our Christmas Eve dinner.
-A few years ago, I heard Sally Clarkson talking about their traditional Christmas Eve “Shepherd’s Meal,” and we decided to adopt this as our own family tradition.
+A few years ago, I heard Sally Clarkson talking about their traditional Christmas Eve “Shepherd’s Meal,” and we decided to adopt something similar as our own family tradition.

 I make this potato soup and set out a wooden tray full of a variety of nuts and nutcrackers.
 The kids snack on nuts while I’m finishing up the meal.
 We also make a special fruit salad.
 When all of the food is prepared, the table is set with a nice tablecloth, candles, nuts, soup, and fruit.
 We use the special glasses and fill them with sparkling cider.